matomo-org/plugin-LoginLdap/README.md

 If you set the **User Access Attribute Server Specification Delimiter** option to `'#'`, access attributes can be specified as:

-`view: piwikServerA:1,2,3#piwikServerB:all`
+`view: matomoServerA:1,2,3#matomoServerB:all`

 If you set the **User Access Attribute Server & Site List Separator** option to `'#'`, access attributes can be specified as:

-`view: piwikServerA#1,2,3;piwikServerB#all`
+`view: matomoServerA#1,2,3;matomoServerB#all`

 ## Security Considerations

 **User passwords**

-For added security, LoginLdap's default configuration will not store user passwords or a hash of a user password within Piwik's DB.
-So if the Piwik DB is compromised for whatever reason, user passwords will not be compromised.
+For added security, LoginLdap's default configuration will not store user passwords or a hash of a user password within Matomo's DB.
+So if the Matomo DB is compromised for whatever reason, user passwords will not be compromised.

 **Token Auths**

-LDAP has no concept of authentication tokens, so user token_auths are stored exclusively in Piwik's MySQL DB.
-If a token auth is compromised, you can have Piwik generate a new.
+LDAP has no concept of authentication tokens, so user token_auths are stored exclusively in Matomo's MySQL DB.
+If a token auth is compromised, you can have Matomo generate a new.

 **Logging**